tom-gora/hypr-dots/.config/hypr/README.md

 ## IMPORTANT

 This is very much not a distribution or a comprehensive setup.
 There is no claim anything will work on a system other than mine.
-It started waaaaay back from JaKooLit's [LINK](https://github.com/JaKooLit/Fedora-Hyprland) dots as a base but significantly evolved away from this base and it is just my personal config that I maintain for myself.
-Feel free to get inspired but I do not recommend trying to comprehensively apply any of the dots willy-nilly, as those are very much specific to my machine.
+It started waaaaay back from JaKooLit's dots [LINK](https://github.com/JaKooLit/Fedora-Hyprland) as a base but significantly evolved away from this base.
+The aim was to make it look, feel, and work nice for me and learn about the environment as I strip away provided fluff.
+It is just my personal config that I maintain for myself, however, feel free to get inspired or grab code.
+Remember, I do not recommend trying to comprehensively apply any of the dots willy-nilly, as those are very much specific to my machine with my hardware, installed dependencies and preferences.

 ## License